"...helping older adults live independently"

 - Are residents of Illinois;

 - Have non-exempt assets of $17,500 or less (Your home, car, or personal furnishings are classified as exempt assets.); and

 - Have an assessed need for long term care (to be at risk for nursing facility placement as measured by the Determination of Need (DON) assessment).

 Adult Day Service

 Adult Day Service is designed especially for older adults who want to remain in the community but who cannot be home alone during the day due to a physical, social and/or mental impairment.
 Adult day service also provides respite for family caregivers, especially those who are employed outside the home, and socialization for isolated older adults.
 Services offered in adult day service centers include health, medication supervision, personal care and recreational/therapeutic activities.
 Nutritious lunches and snacks are served, and special diets are provided.

-Note: Nonparticipating Adult Day Service Centers under the Community Care Programs may apply for the Child and Adult Care Food Program at any time during the year.
+NOTE: Non-participating Adult Day Service Centers under the Community Care Programs may apply for the Child and Adult Care Food Program (CACFP) at any time during the year.
 All participating agencies must reapply annually.
-Click here for more information on CACFP.
+Visit the CACFP page for more information.
 USDA is an equal opportunity provider, employer, and lender.

 Emergency Home Response Service

 Emergency Home Response Service (EHRS) is a 24-hour emergency communication link to assistance outside the home for older adults with documented health and safety needs and mobility limitations.
 This service is provided by a two-way voice communication system consisting of a base unit and an activation device worn by the client that will automatically link the older adult to a professionally staffed support center.

 In-Home Service provides assistance with household tasks such as cleaning, planning and preparing meals, doing laundry, shopping and running errands.
 Homemakers also assist clients with personal care tasks, such as dressing, bathing, grooming and following special diets.